-In fiscal year 2020, the Executive Director and staff attorneys responded to approximately 343 inquiries from judges, judicial candidates, attorneys, legislators, the media and citizens regarding judicial ethics.
-Callers are informed that Commission staff cannot issue an opinion on behalf of the Commission, and that the Commission is not bound by any comments made during the conversation.
-As appropriate, a caller's question may be researched before the call is returned so that the specific canon, statute, rule or ethics opinion can be identified.
+In fiscal year 2021, the Executive Director and staff attorneys responded to more than 280 inquiries from judges, judicial candidates, attorneys, legislators, the media, and citizens regarding judicial ethics.
+Callers are informed that Commission staff cannot give them legal advice or issue an opinion on behalf of the Commission, and that the Commission is not bound by any comments made during the conversation.
+As appropriate, a caller's question may be researched before the call is returned so that the specific canon(s), statute(s), rule(s) or ethics opinion(s) that may be implicated can be identified.
 When appropriate, staff will send the caller a Complaint Form (in English or Spanish) and other relevant material.
 In some instances, staff may refer callers to other resources or agencies better able to address their concerns.